MayaGuragain/VibeBot/README.md

 # 🎨 VibeBot

 VibeBot is a full-stack AI powered app that transforms a color into a unique mood.
 It gives you a vibe score, a Spotify playlist, a mood emoji, a custom gradient background, a fortune cookie message, and even an AI explanation.
-It’s like a fortune teller, mood board, and playlist curator all in one.
+It’s like a fortune teller, mood board, and playlist curator all in one!

 ---